Yooooomi/your_spotify/README.md

    2. add your URI under the `Redirect URIs` section.
    - i.e: `http://localhost:8080/oauth/spotify/callback` or `http://home.mydomain.com/your_spotify_backend/oauth/spotify/callback`
    3. Do not forget to hit the save button at the bottom of the popup.
+5. Once you have created your application, Spotify wants you to register the users that will be able to access the application.
+(You don't need to do that for the account that created the application)
+   1. Click the **Users and access** button
+   2. Click the **Add new user** button
+   3. Enter the required information, a name and the email the user's spotify account has been created with.
+   4. (Optional) You can **Request extension** if you do not want to register the users by hand.

 # Importing past history